andreluza/paleo_macroecology/README.md

 Our state-space model was run using three independent MCMC (using the Gibbs Sampling algorithm implemented in JAGS; Plummer, 2003), with 15,000 iterations and a warm up period of 7,000 iterations each chain.
-We retained 1000 post-warm up draws of each chain, resulting in 3000 posterior distribution draws of each model parameter which were used to make statistical inference and test our hypotheses.
+We retained 1000 post-warm up samples of each chain, resulting in 3000 posterior distribution samples of each model parameter which were used to make statistical inference and test our hypotheses.

 # Results